How to Configure Software Metering in Configuration Manager

 In the Device Settings list, configure the following:

-Enable software metering on clients: In the list, select True if you want to enable software metering.
+Enable software metering on clients: Select True to enable software metering.

 Schedule data collection: Configure how often software metering data is collected from client computers.
 Use the default value of every 7 days or click Schedule to specify a custom schedule.

-- Enable software metering on clients: In the list, select True if you want to enable software metering.
+- Enable software metering on clients: Select True to enable software metering.

 Click OK to close the Default Settings dialog box.